 He was given a new ‘fleece of life’ by sanctuary shearers, with the 35kg (or 77lb) coat of wool removed.
 Watch Baarack’s makeover for yourself here.

 Many people have reported concerns about Baarack being sheared, claiming that it is an act of cruelty against sheep.
-So the question is – do sheep really need to be sheared or is it kinder to let nature take its course?
+So the question is – do sheep really need to be sheared, providing wool for products like our wool cushions and pure wool blankets, or is it kinder to let nature take its course?

 A sheared sheep is a healthy sheep